Chleba/netscanner/README.md

 ```
 cargo install netscanner
 ```

+## Windows Installation

+To use `netscanner` on Windows, you need to install [Npcap](https://npcap.com/dist/npcap-1.80.exe), otherwise you may encounter packet.dll error.
+Npcap is a packet capture library required for network scanning and packet analysis.

 ## Appreciation
 `netscanner` has been made thanks to some awesome libraries that can be found in [Cargo.toml](./Cargo.toml) file.
 But mostly I would like to link these two libraries that help me the most: